questaware/microemacs/src/microemacs.md

-bind-to-key              M-K  (takes command then key) btk                      M-K  short for bind-to-key buffer-position          ^X=  gives information calculator							 evaluate expressions to the right of curpos arg => dont show popup.
+bind-to-key              M-K  (takes command then key) btk                      M-K  short for bind-to-key buffer-position          ^X=  gives information calculator							 evaluate expressions to the right of curpos. arg => dont show popup.
-												 All operators have the same precedence. ^ means to power.
+												 All operators have the same precedence. ^ means to-power.
                          A series of lines <var>=<expression> are evaluated.
                          Expression can contain %v where v is a user variable.
                          Var refers to a user variable,